2my/2my.github.io/_posts/projects/2013-08-13-markdown-library-search.md

 To no avail so far.

 I would really like to use [MultiMarkDown][MultiMarkDown] because Byword and Scrivener uses it and I like the dialect.
 Now, if I only could find a library that lets me generate a site from MarkDown files in my project...
-I searched libraries on the [markdown library list][markdown].
+I searched libraries on the [Markdown Community Page][markdown] library list.
 None fit the bill in june 2013.

 This <a href="http://stackoverflow.com/questions/15402512/whole-site-compilation-of-markdown-pandoc/15402977">thread on Stack Overflow</a> lists some options, mostly for PanDoc.